Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Another explanation is that vampires loathe the purity that silver represents.
 When in its presence, they are so repulsed by the unsullied nature of the substance that they must flee or risk exposing their true face.

-In Greek mythology, Artemis, the goddess of the hunt and overseer of wildlife, was said to have come upon a vampire as he was attempting to pilfer her collection of silver.
+In Greek mythology, Artemis, the goddess of the hunt and overseer of wildlife, was said to have come upon a vampire as he attempted to pilfer her silver collection.
 Furious, she harnessed her powers and laid a curse upon the interloper and all his kind.
 From that day forward, any vampire who came in contact with silver would suffer burns as retribution for the actions of the would-be thief.

 The most effective tool that can be used to ward off a suspected vampire is a silver crucifix.
 Its representation of the holiest of figures, combined with its elemental composition, makes the object unbearable to vampires.
 When placed upon the skin of a creature of the night, the burn that is left behind will remain forever, thus branding the subject as one who feasts upon the blood of the living.